-Interactive vaulting, also known as therapeutic vaulting, breeds independence and teamwork, teaches individuals to respect the horse, encourages social interaction, builds confidence, introduces all gaits within a little period of time, and offers individualized instructions while mounted.
-It also improves the way a rider sits on a horse, improves rhythm, balance and coordination.
+Interactive vaulting, also known as therapeutic vaulting, combines independence and teamwork, teaches individuals to respect the horse, encourages social interaction, builds confidence, introduces all gaits within a little period of time, and offers individualized instructions while mounted.
+It also improves the way a rider sits on a horse as well as rhythm, balance and coordination.

 Vaulting can be defined as exercising gymnastics on the back of a horse and around a horse.
 It combines the skills of both horsemanship and gymnastics.
 The movements can be pretty basic, such as sitting on the horse without holding on to the surcingle; or a more intricate compulsory move such as standing or kneeling on the back of the horse.
 Everything depends on the individual need of the person vaulting.